Data-Aware Device Scheduling for Federated Edge Learning: Simulation and results

 The simulations were conducted on a desktop computer with a 2,6 GHz Intel i7 processor and 16 GB of memory and NVIDIA GeForce RTX 2070 Super graphic card.
 We used Pytorch \cite{noauthor_pytorch_nodate} for the machine learning library, and Scipy Optimize \cite{noauthor_optimization_nodate} for the optimization modeling and solver.
 In the numerical results, each presented value is the average of 50 independent runs.

-We consider a cellular network modelled as a square of side $500$ meters and composed of one BS located in the center of the square.
+\textit{{\revision 1) Wireless Edge Environment:}}\\ We consider a cellular network modelled as a square of side $500$ meters and composed of one BS located in the center of the square.
 The $K$ edge devices are randomly deployed inside the square following uniform distribution.
 Unless specified otherwise, the simulation parameters are as follows.
 We consider $K= 100$ edge devices, and $N = 1$ the minimum number of devices to be scheduled.
 The OFDMA bandwidth is $B = 1$ MHz.
 The channel gains $g_k$ between edge device $k$ and the BS includes large-scale pathloss and small-scale fading following Rayleigh distribution, i.e., $|g_k|^2=d_k^{-\alpha}|h_k|^2$ where $h_k$ is a Rayleigh random variable and $\alpha$ is the pathloss exponent and $d_k$ is the distance between edge device $k$ and the BS.
 We set the parameters of problem \textbf{Sub1} as $\lambda_E = \lambda_T = \frac{1}{4}, \lambda_I = \frac{1}{2}$ and the parameters of \textbf{Sub2} as $\rho = \frac{1}{2}$.
 The remainder of the used parameters are summarized in Table I.

-We used benchmark image classification dataset MNIST \cite{mnist}, which we distribute among the simulated devices.
+\textit{{\revision 2) Dataset and Trained Models:}}\\ \textbf{{\revision Dataset:}} We used benchmark image classification dataset MNIST \cite{mnist}, which we distribute randomly among the simulated devices.
 The data distribution we adopted is as follows: We first sort the data by digit label, then we form 1200 shards composed of 50 images each.
-We then allocate a minimum of 1 shard and a maximum of 30 shards to each of the 100 devices considered in this simulation.
-We keep 10\% of the distributed data for test, and used the remaining for training.
+Each shard is composed of images from one class, i.e. images of the same digit. {\revision In the beginning of every simulation run, we randomly allocate a minimum of 1 shard and a maximum of 30 shards to each of the 100 devices considered in this simulation.} This method of allocation allows us to create an unbalanced and non-IID distribution of the dataset.
+We keep 10\% of the distributed data for test, and use the remaining for training.